 There are two ways within the Western world to donate to the Church in Cambodia.

-- The easy way is to simply use Paypal by clicking here.
+- The easy way is to simply use Paypal.
 I am going to tell a story about this in a little bit.

 Father Roman found out that Paypal does not work in Russia and the website that Father Paisie knew of (think of a European Paypal) does not work here in the USA.
 This means, there was no easy way to get money from here to there directly.